earthhistoryviz/treatise/README.md

 The steps to actually upload are as follows
     - Upload excel file into the db folder
-    - In db/create_db.php, change the file where it says something like $xlsx = SimpleXLSX::parse("updatedammonoids.xlsx"); to be your new file name
     - exec into the docer container via `docker compose exec <service_name> bash` inside of aaron/live
         - you can find service name via the docker-compose file inside of live
-    - Once execed, cd code/db then run php create_db.php
+    - Once execed, cd code/db then run php create_db.php <excel file name>
     - Now go to the site you want and login, then upload the excel file again.
 If issues occur, see below

 Additional notes for uploading excel files: